Bhanushali

-Bhanushali is a Suryavanshi Kshtriya Hindu community.
-The majority reside in Kutch district of the Indian state of Gujarat.
-Some are also found in the Saurashtra region and other parts of Gujarat.
+Bhanushali is a trading or mercantile community mostly residing in Kutch district of the Indian state of Gujarat.Some are also found in the Saurashtra region and other parts of Gujarat.
 Some have also moved to Thane and Mumbai region of Maharashtra.
 They speak Kutchi language.

 Origins

 Bhanushali is a descendant of Lord Rama's son Lav.
 The name "Bhanushali", translates to "Radiant sun" or "Bearers of the Sun ".
 Bhanushali is derived from the mythological king Bhanusal.
 The community was also known as Vegusor/Vagar after the place of Vegukot or Vegugad in Rann of Kutch.

 Bhanushalis are mainly divided into three sections: Bhanushalis, Halari Bhanushali and Sindhi Bhanushalis.
 The caste is vegetarian.
 Bhanushalis have 96 exogamous sub-divisions, including Mange, Vadore, Gajra, Gori, Bhadra, Nanda and Harbala.

 History

-The Bhanushalis are of suryavanshi Kshatriya descent.
-They were warriors before the rule of the British empire came to an end, most Bhanushalis began to enter the field of trade.
-They were known for their expertise in maritime trade and were involved in seafaring activities, particularly in coastal regions.
-They traded goods and commodities along the coasts of Gujarat and Maharashtra, contributing significantly to the region's economy.

 Historically, the Bhanushalis had a strong presence in coastal trade and were known for their navigation skills.
 They were involved in transporting goods, spices, and other merchandise through sea routes, which contributed to the cultural exchange and economic prosperity of the regions they operated in.
-Jyotindra Jain theorized that the Bhanushalis migrated to Gujarat from Balochistan, based on their worship of Hinglaj Mata.
-He also believed that the Lohanas and Bhanushalis shared their early home in Sindh before their migration to Gujarat.
+Jyotindra Jain theorized that the Bhanushalis migrated to Gujarat from Balochistan, based on their worship of Hinglaj Mata.He also believed that the Lohanas and Bhanushalis shared their early home in Sindh before their migration to Gujarat.